make-me/make-me/README.md

     script/server

-Then you can POST a URL to the server and it'll start printing.
-The default HTTP auth credentials are *hubot* **:** *isalive*.
-They can be controlled with the `MAKE_ME_USERNAME` and `MAKE_ME_PASSWORD` environment variables.
+Now you can POST a URL to the server and it'll start printing. :boom: The default HTTP auth credentials are *hubot* **:** *isalive*.
+They're  controlled with the `MAKE_ME_USERNAME` and `MAKE_ME_PASSWORD` environment variables.

 The maximum dimensions of the print can be specified with the `$MAKE_ME_MAX_X`, `$MAKE_ME_MAX_Y` and